docknetwork/api-docs/source/index.html.md

 ```

-The process of learning the DID Document of a DID is called DID resolution, and the tool that resolves is called the resolver.
+The process of learning the DID Document of a DID is called DID resolution, and the tool that resolves it is called the resolver.

 Dock supports DID resolvers for resolving DIDs and Dock will return the DID document that contains DID id as fully qualified, e.g., `did:dock:5CEdyZkZnALDdCAp7crTRiaCq6KViprTM6kHUQCD8X6VqGPW`